PennyLeScroche/PennyLeScroche.github.io/notes.md

 compare the highest and lowest card you draw, creating a yes/and, no/but system

-God options
+#### God options

-Love
+- A: Love
-  Gain power when people are intimate
+  - Gain power when people are intimate
-Community
+- 2: Community
-  Gain power when people spend time with loved ones War
+  - Gain power when people spend time with loved ones
+- 3: War
-  Gain power when people fight
+  - Gain power when people fight
-Nature
+- 4: Nature
-  Gain power when people appreciate the natural world Celebration
+  - Gain power when people appreciate the natural world
+- 5: Celebration
-  Gain power when people drink and party
+  - Gain power when people drink and party
-Trade
+- 6: Trade
-  Gain power when people exchange goods or services Deception
+  - Gain power when people exchange goods or services
+- 7: Deception
-  Gain power when people lie
+  - Gain power when people lie
-Industry
+- 8: Industry
-  Gain power when new machines are created
+  - Gain power when new machines are created
-Competition
+- 9: Competition
-  Gain power when people play games or sports
+  - Gain power when people play games or sports
-Beauty
+- 10: Beauty
-  Gain power through vanity
+  - Gain power through vanity
-Arts
+- J: Arts
-  Gain power from works of art
+  - Gain power from works of art
-Death
+- Q: Death
-  Gain power when people die or remember the dead Chaos
+  - Gain power when people die or remember the dead
+- K: Chaos
-  Gain power through disrupting order
+  - Gain power through disrupting order

 Spend power(poker chips) to get more cards.

 #### God options